pgburrack/simple-redux/README.md

 ### Folder Structure
 - example:  code examples
+  - justRedux - simple redux without React or any other addition
+  - justReduxMultipleReducers - example for redux with multiple reducers
+  - normalizr - example for redux and normalizr (no React here)
+  - react-redux-provider - example of the need of using provider
+  - reduxActionsLib - example using redux-actions library
+  - simpleReactRedux - example combining react and redux
 - react-redux: striped down functions from 'react-redux' library
 - createReducer - example of syntactic sugar for switch statement reducers
 - redux-lib: striped down functions from the redux lib